What Is Dead Stock in Retail? – Common Causes and How to Avoid It

 Less inventory space

 As a retailer, managing store space is of utmost importance.
 Retailers are very mindful of inventory turnover per foot of shelf space.
 Dead stock takes up valuable shelf space that could be used for faster-selling products.
-If you maintain low inventory levels, you don’t need to devote as much storage space in the building for additional inventory.
-This means you have more floor space to market and sell your products.

-4. Other Ways To Prevent Dead Stock In Retail?
+Other Ways To Prevent Dead Stock In Retail?

 As the saying goes, an ounce of prevention is worth a pound of cure, and that’s why it’s worth knowing how to avoid dead stock.
-While it’s important to know how to get rid of dead stock when necessary, it’s even better to avoid having it in the first place.
+While it’s important to know how to dispose of dead stock when necessary, it’s even better to avoid it in the first place.
 Better inventory management, keeping your website up to date, quality control, and better research into customer needs can help you prevent dead stock.

 Here are some ways to avoid dead stock in your retail store: